Roberto Malone

-Roberto Malone (born October 31, 1956) is an Italian pornographic film actor and director who has appeared in over 375 pornographic films.
+Roberto Malone (born October 31, 1956) is a former Italian pornographic film actor and director who has appeared in over 375 pornographic films.

 Although best known under the pseudonym "Roberto Malone", he has also performed under the names of "Bob Holmes" or "Roberto Mel".

 He was briefly married to Dutch pornographic film actress Zara Whites.
 He was then married to Hungarian pornographic film actress Eva Falk.
-He is now married to French actress Axelle-Rose Leclercq (born January 10,1980) early in 2018.
+He is now married to French actress Axelle-Rose Leclercq (born January 10, 1980) early in 2018.
 He is the father of Andrea Malone.

 He played a small role in Catherine Breillat's film Romance.

 Malone's best portrayal, according to Marco Giusti, was that of Al Capone in the film of the same name.

+His portrayal of a porn version of DSK attracted attention from certain mainstream media.